Complexity of Leading Digit Sequences: The set of complexity functions

 \section{The set of complexity functions $\pab(n)$}

 A fundamental question in the complexity theory of sequences is which functions can arise as the complexity function $p_S(n)$ of some sequence $S$.
 There exists a large body of results in the literature establishing necessary or sufficient conditions on a complexity function; see Ferenczi \cite{ferenczi1999} for a survey.
-In particular, it is known that any function of form $cn+d$, where $c$ and $d$ are positive integers, is the complexity function of some sequence $S$.
+In particular, a result of Cassaigne \cite[Th\'eor\`eme 5.3]{cassaigne1997} implies that any function of the form $cn+d$, where $c$ and $d$ are \emph{positive} integers, is the complexity function of some sequence $S$ for all $n\ge 1$.

-By Theorem \ref{thm:main}, if $(a,b)$ is admissible, then the complexity function $\pab(n)$ of the leading digit sequence $\Sab$ is necessarily a linear function of the form $cn+d$.
+By Theorem \ref{thm:main}, if $(a,b)$ is admissible, then the complexity function $\pab(n)$ of the leading digit sequence $\Sab$ is necessarily an affine function, i.e., of the form $cn+d$.
 In light of the result mentioned above, the theorem therefore does not give rise to new classes of complexity functions.
 However, one can ask which functions $cn+d$ can be obtained as complexity functions of a sequence of the special form $\Sab$.
 In this section we address this question.
 We begin with the following definition.